abiiranathan/epollix/README.md

 - [x] CMAKE integration
 - [x] Use of `solidc` library for common data structures and utilities.

+## Utilities
+- [x] `epollix` comes with a simple and easy to use logger middleware, BasicAuth middleware, and BearerAuth middleware using JWT.
+- [x] `epollix` has a crypto module that supports hashing, encryption, base64 encoding and decoding and decryption using openssl and libsodium.
+- [x] Support for gzip compression and decompression using zlib.
+Both static files and dynamic responses can be compressed.

 > No support for windows yet.
 Honestly, I don't know how to implement epoll on windows.
 If you know how to do it, please let me know.

 ## Big missing features